-13 Ecommerce Design Tips To Improve Online Sales
+Ecommerce Website Design to Enhance Your Online Sales

-This is because a lot of businesses today take on e-commerce as a means of compliance to the consumer trend rather than an avenue to create a memorable customer experience.
-Remember that first impressions last, and if you don’t take time to create an exceptionally designed website then your chances for a conversion are slim.
+This is because a lot of businesses today take on ecommerce as a means of compliance with the consumer trend rather than an avenue to create a memorable customer experience.
+Remember that first impressions last, and if you don’t take the time to create an exceptionally designed website then your chances for conversion are slim.

-So how can you make your e-commerce website design look good?
+So how can you make your ecommerce website design look good?
 Fret not, we’ve got you covered.
-As a leading Web design company in the Philippines, we listed down thirteen ways you can improve your ecommerce design that can positively affect your online presence, conversions, lead generation, and ultimately revenue.
+As a leading web development company, we listed down thirteen ways you can improve your ecommerce design that can positively affect your online presence, conversions, lead generation, and ultimately revenue.

 - Create a simple and clutter-free web design.